 10. Put the Past Behind You

-You can check your credit score each month using Credit.com’s free Credit Report Card.
+In the meantime, you can check your credit score using Credit.com’s free credit report snapshot.
 This completely free tool will break down your credit score into sections and give you a grade for each.
 You’ll see, for example, how your payment history, debt and other factors affect your score, and you’ll get recommendations for steps you may want to consider to address problems.
 In addition, you’ll also find credit offers from lenders who may be willing to offer you credit.
 Checking your own credit reports and scores does not affect your credit score in any way.